 Paris is in the midst of an exceptional period of cultural and artistic renaissance illustrated by the opening of new galleries and venues, the renovation of existing cultural institutions and the inauguration of new ones.
-The activities on offer as part of the VIP programme “In Paris during Art Paris”, devised in partnership with Parisian cultural institutions and reserved for collectors and art professionals, bear witness to the effervescent art scene in the City of Light this spring.
+More than ever, the City of Light is asserting its role as “the place to be” for contemporary art.
+The activities on offer as part of the VIP programme, reserved for collectors and art professionals bear witness to the transformation of Paris’s art scene.

 ART PARIS 2027, 01 - 04 April 2027, Grand Palais, 29th edition